andrerrcosta/microservices_login/README.md

-# microservices_gwan
+# microservices login

-sample of simple mail registration with microservices using springboot, rabbitmq as messengr and hateoas
+sample of simple mail registration with microservices using springboot, rabbitmq and hateoas